Code-Institute-Submissions/stream1-project-3/readme.md

 An issue with the background image had occured when attempting to open the site on a device that used Google Chrome.
 After manual testing I had then worked on resolving the issue by changing the code that determined the way the background was stretched over the computer window.

-## Deployment
+## Deployment and issues that had arisen

 Github has been used to deploy this website, however there have been some issues.
 The issue that arises regards my commits, whereby each commit I have done is being registered under the username “Usernamesername” due to a bug when starting the project.
-I decided against starting a new repo in order to maintain my commit history.
-Due to this error, the repo project page appears to state there are two contributors, however I am the only contributor to this project.
+With the help of my mentor as well as using the Slack community, I attempted to resolve this issue, however I was unable to do so.
+My mentor and I had decided against starting a new project repository in order to maintain my commit history.
+Due to this error, the project repository page appears to state that there are two contributors, however I am the only contributor to this project.

 ## Acknowledgements